-(b) The Market Value of the assets of the fund must be the published price at the close of the trading day preceding the valuation date net of amounts due and unpaid as of the valuation date.
+- (1) Actuarial Value of Assets for use in each actuarial valuation must be determined using the methodology described in Chapter 356.215, subdivision 1(f) which is intended to smooth the fluctuations of Market Value, while tracking to Market Value over time. - The B5 Market Value of the assets of the fund must be determined by the Fund in accordance with according to generally accepted accounting principles as of the published price at the close of the trading day preceding the valuation date.
+This amount should be the same as the amount reported in the Fund's Comprehensive Annual Financial Report (CAFR) net of amounts due and unpaid as of the valuation date.
 The Market Value of any investment for which trade prices are not generally available must be established by appraisal or by any other technique which is recognized by persons expert in such assets as producing reasonable results.